bictorv/chaosnet-bridge/NCP.md

 For a simple protocol, you can read multiple `ANS` responses. *Unfortunately* there is currently no way of knowing where they come from.

-Example: `BRD 6,7,11 [timeout=3] STATUS` sends a STATUS broadcast (BRD) packet to subnets 6, 7 and 11, with a timeout of 3 seconds.
+Example: `BRD [timeout=3] 6,7,11 STATUS` sends a STATUS broadcast (BRD) packet to subnets 6, 7 and 11, with a timeout of 3 seconds.
 Please read [the spec](https://tumbleweed.nu/r/lm-3/uv/amber.html#Broadcast) for how this works.
+There is also [a little demonstration program](bhostat.py) for the packet API (see below).

 #### Responses